STMicroelectronics/STM32CubeH7RS/Projects/STM32H7S78-DK/Applications/ROT/STiROT_Appli/README.md

 ## <b>STiROT_Appli application Description</b>

 This project provides a STiROT boot path application example.
-Boot is performed through STiROT boot path after authenticity and integrity checks of the project firmware image.
+Boot is performed through <b>STiROT boot path</b> after authenticity and integrity checks of the application firmware image.

-This project is targeted to build an <u> application</u>.
-When the application is started the MPU is already configured (by STiROT) to limit the execution area to the project firmware execution slot.
-This is done in order to avoid any malicious code execution from an unauthorised area (RAM, out of execution slot in user flash ...).
-Once started, it is up to the application to adapt the security configuration to its needs.
+As example, this application will display a menu when started.

 ### <b>Keywords</b>